Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Methodology

 \subsection{Problem Formulation}

-Consider a pretrained language model $\model$ with parameters $\theta$ that has potentially memorized sensitive sequences/text $\txt$ from its training data.
-Our goal is to modify $\model$ such that it cannot reproduce these sequences verbatim while maintaining its ability to generate contextually appropriate text, i.e., without affecting $\model$'s utility.
+Let $\model$ be a pretrained language model with parameters $\theta$, which may have memorized sensitive or copyrighted sequences $\txt$ from its training data.
+Our objective is to modify $\model$ so that it no longer reproduces these sequences verbatim, while preserving its ability to generate contextually appropriate text—i.e., without degrading its utility.

-This approach differs from unlearning, where the model $\model$ is expected to completely forget the concept of $\txt$ and not only avoid verbatim reconstruction of $\txt$.
-In fact, we aim for \system{} to retain the concept of $\txt$, meaning the model still understands what "Harry Potter" is and can answer questions about it, but without reproducing verbatim text from the Harry Potter books.
+This goal differs from classical unlearning, where the model is expected to completely forget the concept of $\txt$ and not only avoid verbatim reconstruction.
+Instead, \system{} retains the underlying concept (for example, understanding what “Harry Potter” is and answering related questions) but prevents exact reproduction of text from the Harry Potter books.

-We believe this definition of unmemorization is crucial as it simplifies the unlearning problem and aligns with how most AI companies are addressing copyright issues.
-For example, Anthropic is discussing making deals with copyright owners to prevent exact reconstruction of their content\cite{reuters}.
+We believe that this notion of \emph{unmemorization} simplifies the unlearning problem and aligns with industry practice.
+For instance, Anthropic has discussed agreements with copyright holders to block exact reconstruction of their content \cite{reuters}.

-We take inspiration from the ``GoldFish'' loss \cite{HWJKKSSSGBG24} and adapt it to post-training, i.e., where the model is already trained and produces memorized --copyright-protected-- content.
-Intuitively, \system{} aims to perturb certain tokens of the memorized text $\txt$ to divert the model $\model$ from outputting $\txt$, thereby generating entirely different text.
+Building on the “GoldFish” loss \cite{HWJKKSSSGBG24}, we adapt it to a post-training setting, where the model already exhibits memorized, copyrighted outputs.
+Intuitively, \system{} perturbs selected tokens in the memorized text $\txt$ to divert $\model$ away from generating $\txt$ exactly, causing it to produce alternative text.

-To achieve this, \system{} operates by defining a stride $\stride$, which it sweeps over the complete memorized text $\txt$ as a window.
-This stride $\stride$ is used to identify the target tokens for unmemorization, essentially skipping $\stride$ tokens after each target token to be unmemorized.
-For each of these selected tokens, we use the forget loss $\floss$ to forget these tokens, while employing the maintain loss $\mloss$ to preserve the behavior of the model.
-The top of \autoref{fig:mainFig} shows an example of text from a Harry Potter book with the target tokens selected based on a stride of 10.
+\mypara{Stride and Token Selection} First, we define a stride $\stride$ that sweeps over the memorized text $\txt$ in fixed-size windows.
+This stride determines which tokens will be targeted for unmemorization essentially skipping $\stride$ tokens after each target token to be unmemorized.
+For each selected token, we apply a \emph{forget loss} $\floss$ to reduce its likelihood, while concurrently using a \emph{maintain loss} $\mloss$ to conserve the model’s overall behavior.
+The top of \autoref{fig:mainFig} shows an example from a ``Harry Potter'' excerpt with tokens chosen using $\stride=10$.

+To ensure that the model's utility remains uncompromised, we selectively retain certain tokens even if they have been identified for unmemorization.
+Specifically, we exclude special tokens such as ``start of text'' and ``end of text'' to prevent damage to the model's templates.
+Furthermore, we also exclude tokens with a 100\% probability, as these tokens lack suitable alternative candidates.
+In other words, any replacement token at this location would be equally probable with a probability of 0\%, rendering the candidate selection random and potentially pushing the model towards an undesired random direction, thus affecting its utility.